ringcentral/call-performance-analytics-demo-node/README.md

 This is a straight forward Node.JS based console application that demonstrates how to use RingCentral's Analytics (Call Performance APIs).
 The resulting JSON is rendered on the standard console.

+This application setup to use RingCentral's Password flow based authentication.

 More information about that can be found in the [developer guide.](https://developers.ringcentral.com/guide/analytics)

 ## PreRequisite:

 1. Node.JS
 2. Have a RingCentral Application with 'Analytics Permission' in your Developer Console.
-If not, you can easily create one by signing up for a [free developer account.] (https://developers.ringcentral.com/login.html#/)
+If not, you can easily create one by signing up for a [free developer account.] (https://developers.ringcentral.com/login.html#/).
+Make sure the app supports 'password flow' based authentication.
 3. Get the RingCentral Application ID & Secret Key from Developer Console.
 This application uses "Production" credentials but you can also use your "Sandbox" credentials.
 4. You need to create a .env file to load your credentials.